 The U.S. Preventive Services Task Force (USPSTF) is an independent group of national experts in prevention and evidence-based medicine.
-The USPSTF works to improve the health of all Americans by making evidence-based recommendations about clinical preventive services such as screenings, counseling services, and preventive medications.
+The USPSTF works to improve the health of people nationwide by making evidence-based recommendations about clinical preventive services such as screenings, counseling services, and preventive medications.
 These recommendations apply only to people who have no signs or symptoms of the specific disease or condition that the screening, counseling, or preventive medication targets.
 Recommendations address only services offered in the primary care setting or services referred by a primary care clinician.

 The Task Force is committed to making its recommendations clearer and its work as transparent as possible.
 As part of this commitment, the Task Force provides several opportunities for the public to provide input.

 Each year, new Task Force members are appointed to replace those who are completing their service.
 Anyone can nominate an individual for consideration by visiting the Task Force Member Nomination.
 Nominations are welcomed at any time during the year, but they must be received by mid-May to be considered for appointment the following year.

 The USPSTF considers a broad range of clinical preventive services for its recommendations, focusing on screenings, counseling, and preventive medications.
 Anyone can nominate a new topic or an update to an existing topic at any time by visiting the Topic Nomination page of the Task Force website.

 Recommendation Development Process

 Once a topic is selected, the Task Force follows a multistep process when developing each of its recommendations.
 In an effort to make the USPSTF and its processes more transparent, the Task Force solicits public comments during each stage of the process:

 - Draft Research Plans: Draft Research Plans guide the recommendation process and include key questions to be answered and target populations to be considered in the evidence review.